Virdio

 Impact

-If I could do it over, I would focus on making one platform exceptional with a limited, curated class library, and use that to wow users before expanding.
+If I could do it over, I would focus on making one platform exceptional with a curated class library, and use that to wow users before expanding.

 PPM